 Much, much more happens and anyone who knows the story of Mapplethorpe and New York in the 1970s and 80s can guess what.
 Just Kids is so forceful and beautifully written.
 I stagger at Smith’s kind, clear judgment of Mapplethorpe, to be seen thus… What a gift these two gave one another.
 Hands outstretched and met across our human separateness.

 The title of the book comes from a small but potent scene.

 One Indian summer day we dressed in our favorite things, me in my beatnik sandals and ragged scarves, and Robert with his love beads and sheepskin vest.
 We took the subway to West Fourth Street and spent the afternoon in Washington Square.
 We shared coffee from a thermos, watching the stream of tourists, stoners, and folksingers.
 Agitated revolutionaries distributed antiwar leaflets.
 Chess players drew a crowd of their own.
 Everyone coexisted within the continuous drone of verbal diatribes, bongos, and barking dogs.
 We were walking toward the fountain, the epicenter of activity, when an older couple stopped and openly observed us.
 Robert enjoyed being noticed and he affectional squeezed my hand.

 “Oh, take their picture,” said the woman to her bemused husband, “I think they’re artists.”

 “Oh, go on,” he shrugged, “They’re just kids.”

-Couple the warmth of Smith’s memories with Joan Didion’s essays on the shattered American dream of the 1960s and the soothing falseness of hope.
+Couple the warmth of Smith’s memories with Grace Paley’s poetry on place, Joan Didion’s essays on the shattered American dream of the 1960s and the soothing falseness of hope.
 And my own study of the mind of youth as it registers the world and the physical and mental spaces of memory.